ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_overview.md

 The vSAN option offers customized configurations, with various options for disk type, size, and quantity:
 * Disk quantity: 2, 4, 6, or 8
-* Storage disk: 960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SSD SED.
+* Storage disk: 960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SSD SED

   In addition, two cache disks of 960 GB are also ordered per host.